 Situation Appraisal is the least analytical or quantitative of the four and is based primarily on evaluative techniques.
-The result of this stage will tell what analytical techniques (Problem Analysis, Decision Analysis, and Future Opportunity/Problem Analysis) needs to be applied in dealing with the problem.
-However, the natural tendency of managers when there is a big change is not to include relevant stakeholders to make a decision or not following a structured approach to assess and manage change.
-Managers lacking the skill of managing the daily disorderly flow of information, cannot make frequent or productive use of the analytical Rational Processes because they are uncertain how, when, or to what the end process can be used.
+The result of this stage will tell what analytical methods (Problem Analysis, Decision Analysis, and Future Opportunity/Problem Analysis) needs to be applied in dealing with the problem.
+However, the natural tendency of managers when there is a significant change is not to include relevant stakeholders to make a decision or not following a structured approach to assess and manage change.
+Managers lacking the skill of controlling the daily disorderly flow of information, cannot make frequent or productive use of the analytical Rational Processes because they are uncertain how, when, or to what the end process can be used.
 The activities of the technique Situation Appraisal are the following:

 - Create a list of Threats and Opportunities – these are the current or future opportunities and threats that will require action.
-In a team set-up, each member writes all the perceived potential opportunities and threats in an index card and place it on a wall.
+In a team set-up, each member writes all the perceived potential opportunities and risks in an index card and place it on a wall.